 The location itself is amazing; being right next to the shuttle allows you to park and not need your car for as long as you want to stay.
 That plus the closeness to the Mist Trail, the one that leads to Half Dome, and Mirror Lake makes it an easy recommendation.
 If you are in Yosemite though, is there a bad place to be in the park?
 Also, make sure you take all the food out of your cars as it is not unusual for bears to break in looking for a snack.

 The tents themselves are surrounding by granite walls and forest trees, and the parking lot provides a great vantage point of Half Dome towering above.

 Bathrooms and Water

 There are multiple bathrooms with running water around the camp, and there are two areas where you can take a shower if you are staying in Curry Village.

 For a cheaper place to stay in Yosemite, Curry Village is an easy recommendation.
-It is a great place for the whole family as it puts you right in the heart of Yosemite but still keeps you close to modern amenities.
-For the Half Dome hiker it is a great base camp as well.
+It is an excellent place for the whole family as it puts you right in the heart of Yosemite but still keeps you close to modern amenities.
+For the Half Dome hiker, it is a great base camp as well.
 You can complete the summit and walk right into the buffet (yes, I have done this).
 Make sure to leave a comment below if you have recommendations.